Awards & Honors

 Dysfunctions in dopaminergic pathways have been directly implicated in the pathogenesis of numerous neurological and psychiatric disorders.
 Dr. Greengard's work has established many of these causative connections and has led to the development of dopamine-targeted treatments for Parkinson's disease, schizophrenia and attention deficit/hyperactivity disorder.
 It has also provided insight into the brain's response to numerous addictive substances, including amphetamine, caffeine, cocaine, ethanol, LSD, morphine, nicotine and PCP.
 Dr. Greengard shared the 2000 prize with Arvid Carlsson of Göteborg University and Eric Kandel of Columbia University.

 Dr. Greengard received his Ph.D. in biophysics from The Johns Hopkins University in 1953.
 Before joining Rockefeller in 1983 as a Vincent Astor Professor and head of laboratory, he was director of biochemical research at the Geigy Research Laboratories and a professor of pharmacology at Yale University.
 Since 1995 he has directed the Fisher Center for Alzheimer's Disease Research at Rockefeller.
 Dr. Greengard is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
-In addition to the Nobel Prize, he has received the New York City Mayor's Award for Excellence in Science and Technology and the Charles A. Dana Award for Pioneering Achievements in Health.
+In addition to the Nobel Prize, his recent awards include the Karolinska Institute’s Gold Medal and the Dart/NYU Biotechnology Achievement Award both in 2010.